Overview Back to top

 - Available Capacity — the person's working hours for that day, minus any holiday or leave deductions

-For example, if a person's capacity scheme assigns 8 hours on a Monday and they have 6 hours of scheduled work, their utilization is 75% (green).
-If they have 10 hours scheduled, it is 125% (red — overloaded).
+For example, if a person's capacity scheme assigns 8 hours on a Monday and they have 6 hours of scheduled work, their utilization is 75% (yellow-green — moderate load).
+At 7 hours (87.5%) the cell turns green (near-full).
+At 10 hours it is 125% (red — overloaded).

 Workload Tooltip Back to top